grafana/grafana-opentelemetry-starter/README.md

 # Properties

+## zone

+The Zone can be found when you click on "Details" in the "Grafana" section on grafana.com.

+Use `endpoint` instead of `zone` when using the Grafana OSS stack.

 ## endpoint

-The grafana cloud OTLP gateway endpoint in the form of `https://otlp-gateway-<Zone>.grafana.net/otlp`

-The Zone can be found when you click on "Details" in the "Grafana" section on grafana.com.
+When using the Grafana OSS stack, set the endpoint to the grafana agent URL.

+Use `zone` instead of `endpoint` when using the Grafana Cloud.

 ## protocol